shyamaku/MATH261A-project/README.md

 * Author = Kumari Shyama
 * Data of Submission = 09-24-2025

+#Project Second Version

+* Author = Kumari Shyama
+* Data of Submission = 10-08-2025

 #Project Folder

-* analysis folder: Contains R Code for the first version of project.
+* analysis folder: Contains R Code for the first version of project (Refined and removed the errors).
 * data folder: Doesn't contain any data.
-* paper: Contains PDF document for the first project.
-Quarto document for the same and references.bib
+* paper: Contains PDF document for the first project (Updated after the peer review comments), Quarto document for the same (Updated after the peer review comments) and references.bib

 ## Data